-This evening, you’ll check-in to the delightful Chonor House for a three-night stay.
-A small and friendly hotel of just 11 rooms, Chonor House has a wonderfully distinct Tibetan influence, with the décor in each bedroom depicting one aspect of Tibetan life in bold murals.
+This evening, you’ll check in to the delightful Chonor House for a three-night stay.
+A small and friendly hotel of just 11 rooms, Chonor House has a wonderfully distinct Tibetan influence.
+The décor in each bedroom depicts one aspect of Tibetan life in bold murals.
 There are a library, comfortable lounge, and restaurant serving huge portions of delicious Tibetan, Indian and continental food (we recommend the Thenthuk, a traditional Tibetan noodle soup).
 Chonor House is not a luxury property, but its incredible energy and location – right opposite the Dalai Lama’s residence and monastery – make it an exceptional place.

 Like what you see?
 Contact us today to find out more about our exclusive itineraries.
 But remember: each of our trips is tailored exactly to who you are and what you want to do, so tell us about yourself, and we'll create something that's entirely you.START PLANNING HERE

 Indian Excursions, aka the experts in luxury tours of Rajasthan.
 Anything and everything you’d like to see and experience in Rajasthan, we can make it happen while delivering an impeccable level of service.
 All our tours are private and tailor-made to our guest’s individual requirements.